googleapis/google-cloud-python/packages/google-cloud-spanner/docs/advanced-session-pool-topics.rst

-Some applications may need to minimize latency for read operations, including particularly the overhead of making an API request to create or refresh a session.  :class:`~google.cloud.spanner.pool.PingingPool` is designed for such applications, which need to configure a background thread to do the work of keeping the sessions fresh.
+Some applications may need to minimize latency for read operations, including particularly the overhead of making an API request to create or refresh a session.  :class:`~google.cloud.spanner_v1.pool.PingingPool` is designed for such applications, which need to configure a background thread to do the work of keeping the sessions fresh.

-Create an instance of :class:`~google.cloud.spanner.pool.PingingPool`:
+Create an instance of :class:`~google.cloud.spanner_v1.pool.PingingPool`:

 .. code-block:: python